Redi-Rock Barrier Wall Design Resources

 Download Phase 3 Report

-Lean on the proof-tested, barrier construction detail and sample calculations below as you design a parapet barrier wall specific to your application.
+Use the proven resources below to guide your design.
+Rely on the barrier wall construction detail and sample calculations provided to help you design a parapet barrier wall tailored to your specific application.

 Barrier Construction Details